This might seem like an odd and not exactly the correct question but a lot of parents ask what is the best age for kids to start ice skating.

 Petri Kokko is a former competitive ice dancer from Finland.
 Kokko like most Finnish guys used to play hockey but started taking figure skating lessons at the age of 14.
 He became the 1995 European champion, silver medalist at the 1995 World Championships, and twice competed at the Olympic Games.

-As you can see from these examples, it’s realistic to succeed in figure skating even if a skater had a late start.
-It’s especially true for ice dance and pair skating where competitive careers are a little bit longer compared to single skating.
+As you can see from these examples, it’s possible to succeed in figure skating even if a skater had a late start.
+It’s especially true for ice dance and pair skating where competitive careers are a little bit longer in comparison to single skating.

 In general, figure skating is a sport for young athletes very similar to gymnastics.
 And just like for gymnastics, a career life of a figure skater is significantly shorter than of athletes of most sports.
 There are not many skaters of 30 and older that are still competing.
 It’s considered normal for figure skating when 15, 16, 17-year-old girls dominate and win everything in the world.